philips-labs/go-s3unpack/README.md

 ```

 # Deployment
 This app is compatible with HSDP Cloud foundry and expects an S3 bucket to be bound.
-The app will connec to this bucket and listen for `POST /unpack` requests.
+The app will connect to this bucket and listen for `POST /unpack` requests.

 # Contact / Getting help